-1. Mold functionality examination
+1. Tool functionality examination

 2. Short shot testing

-Dynamic pressure loss and, in a multiple-cavity mold, cavity imbalance are determined and documented using sample parts.
+Dynamic pressure loss and, in a multiple-cavity tool, cavity imbalance are determined and documented using sample parts.
 Also, the rheology curve (or viscosity curve) is established to indicate the best fill rate and pattern.

 3. Gate seal studies